derailed-dash/demo-lz-docs/README.md

 ```
 .
 ├── app/                         - The template for the Google App Engine Python web applicaton
-├── content/                     - Where the portal content lives.
+├── content/                     - Where the site content lives.
 THIS IS WHAT YOU UPDATE
 ├── src/                         - Hugo configuration and themes
 ├── themes/                      - In case we want to build using GitLab Hugo project
 ├── .github/workflows/pages.yml  - The GitHub Action CI/CD pipeline configuration